Well. . . YES and NO

 Once the Asset Managers have their BPO’s in hand, they know both the condition of the property and its fair market value.
 They then list the property with a Realtor at a discounted price to attract a quick sale.
 After a month to six weeks without an acceptable offer, they may drop the price.
 But at all times, they are focused on the bottom line – their goal is to mitigate losses for the Bank as much as possible.

 Keep in Mind, Bankers Aren’t Stupid

-Because of the BPO’s, Asset Managers for Banks already know about the damages, estimated repair costs, and the AS IS value of a property. . .
-Plus the potential value after repairs are done.
-So the buyer who looks at the list price, and then starts subtracting the cost of repairs, is just asking for a rejection of his offer.
+Because of the BPO’s, the Asset Managers for Banks already know about the damages, estimated repair costs, and the AS IS value of a property. . .
+Plus comparable values of the surrounding neighborhood.
+So the buyer who looks at the discounted list price, and then starts subtracting the cost of repairs, is just asking for a rejection of his offer.

 Making an Offer that Will Get Accepted

 While banks need to get their foreclosed properties off their books, they are not in the business of giving houses away.

 If you offer full list price and ask them to cover a portion of your closing costs, you will probably get a YES.
 Or if you are willing to pay your own closing costs, you may be able to bid somewhere below list… But seldom both.
 Since they are already discounting the house, they are not terribly receptive to lowball offers.
 This is when you need the expertise of an experienced Realtor who will analyze the list price, neighborhood values, and days on market to determine if a reduction is in order.

 What if the Property is in Really Poor Condition?